TheLux83/100-days-of-code/log.md

 **Thoughts:** I've finished what I wanted to achieve today.
 But I'm not happy with the result.
 I only installed bootstrap and created half of a base template.
 I couldn't wrap my head around the whole template and static situation, so that I had to give up.
 Maybe tomorrow my head will be clearer

+### Day 21: February 26, 2020

+**Today's Progress**: Extendes the base.html and added bootstrap features to it

+**Thoughts:** Unfortunately, I wasn't able to get bootstrap running.
+Django didn't find the static files.
+I don't know why, I've done everything like in the tutorials.
+Maybe I'll find a solution tomorrow